 No plans at Chiefs to change name, but other teams have

-Chiefs president Mark Donovan indicated this summer that the franchise has no plans to change its name, but other major US sports teams have taken that step.
+Chiefs president Mark Donovan indicated in the summer that the franchise had no plans to change its name, but other major US sports teams have taken that step.

 In July 2020, Washington’s NFL team dropped its ‘Redskins’ nickname and its logo, which depicted a Native American, revealing that it would temporarily be known as the Washington Football Team as it develops “a new name and design approach that will enhance the standing of our proud, tradition-rich franchise”.
-The team plans to announce a permanent new name and logo in early 2022, Washington president Jason Wright has told the Washington Post.
+A year later, they decided to change it to the Washington Commanders, and announced the new name and logo earlier in 2022.

-In July this year, meanwhile, MLB franchise the Cleveland Indians said it was to change its name to the Cleveland Guardians, after consulting with a number of groups including the Cleveland Indigenous Coalition and the National Congress of American Indians.
-This followed the team's 2018 decision to drop its controversial 'Chief Wahoo' logo.
+Meanwhile in the MLB, the Cleveland Indians changed their name to the Cleveland Guardians in July of last year, after consulting with a number of groups including the Cleveland Indigenous Coalition and the National Congress of American Indians.
+This followed the team’s 2018 decision to drop its controversial ‘Chief Wahoo’ logo.